 If you’re concerned about a wound, growth, or unusual area of skin, it’s important to get diagnosis and treatment immediately.
 Lingering skin lesions can be indicators of a health condition, and can point to the presence of a serious illness.
 Other lesions may be harmless, but if left untreated can become aggravated and worsen.
 To learn more about the dermatological services that Phoenix Skin offers, follow our blog!

-During your personal consultation at Phoenix Skin, you’ll meet with a trained professional that will carefully examine your skin lesion.
-They may choose to perform a biopsy of the unusual area, and run other tests to determine the cause of your skin lesion.
+During your personal consultation at Phoenix Skin we will carefully examine your skin lesion.
+A biopsy of the unusual area may be performed and other tests can be run in order to determine the cause of your skin lesion.
 Many of the infections that cause skin lesions can be treated with medication.
 However, many viral infections cannot be cured.
 They will remain in the body, but medication can control the symptoms.
 Understanding the cause of the skin lesions will help the team at Phoenix Skin to design a personalized treatment plan that delivers optimal results.
 Once the ideal course of action has been identified, our team will review the details of your treatment and let you know exactly what to expect before, during, and after the procedure.

 Lesion Treatment Procedure

-At Phoenix Skin, we have a variety of resources available for treating skin lesions.
-Your physician will select the appropriate method of addressing your skin lesion based on your unique skin, the size and location of the lesion, and its underlying causes.
+At Phoenix Skin, there are a variety of resources available for treating skin lesions.
+We will select the appropriate method of addressing your skin lesion based on your unique skin, the size and location of the lesion, and its underlying causes.

 Laser Therapy and Electrosurgery